The Ultimate Guide to Avoid Crowds at National Parks

 Why this works:

-• Trailheads and viewpoints are quiet before peak arrival windows
+• Trailheads and viewpoints are quiet before the peak arrival window

-• Parking is easier, even in high-demand parks
+• Parking is dramatically easier, even in the most high-demand parks

 2. Prioritize Popular Sights First

-If a park has a “must-see” viewpoint or famous trail, make it your first stop of the day.
-These areas fill quickly and stay busy until late afternoon.
+If a park has a “must-see” viewpoint or famous trail, make it your very first stop of the day — ideally at or just before sunrise.
+These areas fill up fast and stay packed until late afternoon.

 Why this works:

-• You free up the rest of your day for quieter areas
+• You free up the rest of your day to explore quieter, less-visited areas

-Seeing the highlights early lets you spend the rest of the day where most visitors never go.
+Seeing the highlights early lets you spend the rest of the day where most visitors never go — and that’s usually where the real magic is.

 3. Hike Longer, Harder Trails